Municipal Borough of Wisbech: History

 The corporation met at the Wisbech Town Hall, North Brink.
 It operated the Port of Wisbech, Wisbech Market, the borough police and the weights and measures department.

+As early as 1836 the council opened its meetings to the press and public.

 A painting of Henry Leach (1798-1873) artist unknown, was presented to the Wisbech Corporation by his family.
 He was the last bailiff, and first Mayor of Wisbech following the Municipal Corporations Act 1835.
 He was also mayor in 1839 and 1847.
 The Leach printing company printed many significant publications through the years, and were last based on Nene Quay.
 The picture is on display in the council chamber.
 Local shipping owner Richard Young was mayor five times.
 The last mayor was June Bond in 1973-4.

 At the 1871 census Wisbech (Municipal Borough Limits) consisted of 6,432acres, 2,162 houses, and 9,362 persons.

 A long, narrow tail of land was detached and given to Wisbech Rural District.
 In 1933 the south-western part of Wisbech MB was transferred to the parish of Elm leaving Wisbech RD surrounding the Borough on three sides.

 It formed part of the administrative county of Isle of Ely from its creation until 1965, when this merged to form part of Cambridgeshire and Isle of Ely.

 The last official duty of the council was to confer the freedom of the borough on D Company, 6 Royal Anglian Regiment.

 In 1974 the borough was abolished under the Local Government Act 1972.
 It merged with other local councils to become part of the Fenland district on 1 April 1974.
 Its successor in the town was Wisbech Town Council.